ohmori7/kcn/README.md

 If you cannot obtain above output (note that shown libraries depend upon your environment), please make sure that curl is properly installed.

-When curl is properly installed but still ``configure'' script fails, please make sure that pkg-config is properly installed and works well since ``configure'' script uses ``pkg-config'' to obtain necessary information about libraries.
+When curl is properly installed but still the ``configure'' script fails, please make sure that pkg-config is properly installed and works well since the ``configure'' script uses ``pkg-config'' to obtain necessary information about libraries.
 Generally speaking, ``pkg-config'' may be properly installed onto your system because it is widely used in many cases.